vitorjna/Scripts/Git-Projects/README.md

 # Git Projects Automation

-This script allows you to execute Git commands on multiple local repositories associated with specific projects.
-It's designed to streamline common Git operations across a set of related repositories.
+This script (`git_projects.py`) is a Python-based tool for executing Git commands across multiple local repositories associated with specific projects.

 ## Features